jhbertra/signing/README.md

    directory, so on my machine this would create the directory `C:\Users\Jamie\private-keys`.

 4. Create your private key.
-From the terminal, run the command:
+From PowerShell, run the command:

    ```powershell
    openssl genpkey -aes256 -algorithm ed25519 -out private-keys\your-key-name-here.private